 Sometime in the 1970's George gave a lecture on "The Administrative Throne," which seems to have been part of a series.
 We have no notes, unfortunately, but we have a diagram.
 It gives some insight into the paths of George's thinking, because he considered it significant enough to have the zodiac elements in it hand-painted around the chalk board in the lecture room in his home in Fullerton.

-A campus worker in the midwest sent this letter to students involved in the campus Bible study.
-It was written in the fall of 1999 and illustrates the level of control that the Assemblies and the campus work sought to have on others.
+In 1999 a campus worker in the midwest sent this letter to students involved in the campus Bible study.
+It articulates the level of control the Assemblies and the campus work sought to have over people.

 A bookmark was distributed by Betty Geftakys, showing a poem by Tersteegen on one side, and a prayer of self-abnegation on the other.
 To quote from the comments: "Notice on side two the very first thing on the list to be delivered from is the desire of being loved.
 God's whole intention is not to extinguish this desire but to fulfill it in Himself.
 The emphasis on self-abnegation is very Buddhist in its essence.
 Desire is to be decreased to zero by the Noble Eightfold Path of ego-reduction.
 It is a program for the transformation of human nature, but it is far removed from the transforming power of the love of God."

 In 1983 George wrote a letter from Kenya to his former secretary Beth.
 It gives almost no indication of his previous romantic infatuation, but is full of his narcissism cloaked in spiritual language.
-(This is a large pdf file--1.3 MB-- in George's own handwriting.)
+(This scan is a large PDF file--1.3 MB-- in George's handwriting.)

 Steve Irons prepared a detailed prayer list for himself to lead each All Night of Prayer.
 Here is one for December, 1989.
 As the first page shows, the requests focused on the Assemblies in the US and Canada.
 It really drills down and shows the scope and extent of the Work and the Assemblies as they existed not long before the Irons left in March, 1990.